-For this occasion, you can select a short passage of a book or a short story.
+For this occasion, you can select a short passage from a book or a short story.
 If students provide you with their favorite reading material, that’s even better.
 Start by reading and discussing the content.
-You can then search for a specific grammar form and discuss how is it used in that sentence.
-You can finish the reading by paraphrasing or reporting the sentence.
-This kind of grammar discovery is deepens the understanding of the mother tongue and foreign language as well.
+You can then search for a specific grammar form and discuss how it is used in that sentence.
+Finally, you can finish the reading by paraphrasing or reporting the sentence.
+This kind of grammar discovery deepens the understanding of the mother tongue and foreign language as well.

 Activities with films or video clips

 Films and video clips are great tools for students who do not enjoy reading.
-The instruction can start by watching a short segment of the film, and then providing a transcript.
-After that, you can highlight the grammar structures and watch it again to hear how are they used in authentic communication.
+The instruction can start by watching a short segment of the film and then providing a transcript.
+After that, you can highlight the grammar structures and watch them again to hear how they are used in authentic communication.
 Speaking activities can include a role-play with a specific grammar structure.
-Writing activities can include creating a storybook, blog post or even a vlog.
+Writing activities can include creating a storybook, blog post, or even a vlog.

 Contextualized grammar teaching develops analytical skills in our students, which helps them comprehend and incorporate the language rules.
 By learning grammar contextually and by using the grammar-discovery approach with our students, we ultimately create autonomous, 21st-century learners.